Korogba/mathlibrary/readme.md

 ## Laravel ##

 Mathlibrary is built using the Laravel PHP Framework.
 Documentation for the framework can be found on the [Laravel website](http://laravel.com/docs).
 Laravel is an excellent framework for PHP and web development.
-It greatly reduced the development time of this application.
 To use Laravel, get [composer](https://getcomposer.org/) and check the documentation of [Laravel](http://laravel.com/docs/5.1).
 Or get [PHPStorm](https://www.jetbrains.com/phpstorm/).
 With PHPStorm you can just pull in this project from this repository and it will handle your set-ups for you.
 Easy as you like!

 ## Laracasts ##

 If you will like to watch video tutorials on Laravel, you can check out this excellent site [Laracast](https://laracasts.com).
 Some of the tutorials are not free but there is a free introductory series on Laravel called [Laravel 5 Fundamentals](https://laracasts.com/series/laravel-5-fundamentals).
-Although I have the downloaded series on my laptop, unfortunately I can't exactly hand them over to you.
-There's 27 short videos in the series.

 ## SearchIndex ##